DeeparshSingh/DeeparshSingh/README.md

 ## Projects 🛠

+- **PixelCraft** 🎨: A generative pixel art tool developed using **Python** and **NumPy**, employing a genetic algorithm to create art from images.
 - **AutoVault - Car Rental Management System** 🚗: Designed a relational database system using **SQL, PL/SQL** to manage client reservations, cars, and business logic.
-- **PixelCraft** 🎨: A generative pixel art tool developed using **Python** and **NumPy**, employing a genetic algorithm to create art from images.
+- **CalSync - Automated Schedule Processor** 📅: Developed a serverless system using **AWS Lambda** and **Python** to automate PDF-to-calendar processes, significantly reducing manual scheduling work.
 - **Wallet Wise** 💸: An Android finance management app built in **Java**, empowering users to track expenses, savings, and debts.
-- **Student Union Representative** 👥: Facilitated student events, grants, and support services at Thompson Rivers University, while collaborating on the Union's Service Plan.

-📸 For screenshots and more details on these projects, visit [myProjects repo](https://github.com/deeparshsingh/projects).

 ---